Euphorbia maculata

 It grows in sunny locations and a variety of soils, and functions as a pioneer species in ecological succession.
 The sap of this plant is a mild skin irritant and can cause a rash in some people.
-The sap is poisonous and considered carcinogenic.
+The milky sap of plants in genus Euphorbia is poisonous and considered carcinogenic.

 Description

+As originally described in 1753 by Carl Linnaeus, Euphorbia maculata is an herbaceous plant with small, oblong opposite leaves.
+The leaves are pilose, or covered in small thin hairs, and generally have a crenate (scalloped) edge.
+Each leaf is marked with a small brown spot in the center, giving the plant its common name.

-Euphorbia maculata is typically prostrate, with specimens rarely reaching up as high as 30 cm.
+Euphorbia maculata is typically prostrate, with specimens rarely reaching as high as 30 cm.
 The stems spread out in a mat along the ground with each stem rarely greater than 45 cm long.
-The leaves are oval but rather elongate, up to 3 cm long, and arranged in opposite pairs.
+The leaves are oval but rather elongate, up to 3 cm long.
 The cyathia, bisexual reproductive structures unique to plants in the genus, are very small, with four white petal-like appendages that are sometimes pink.

+Euphorbia maculata flowers in the summer.
+These flowers develop in clusters near the axillary bud, they are small and leaf-like, with a red calyx.
+Upon blooming they have lobed, white to pink petals.

+Euphorbia maculata develops a small, 3-lobed fruit.
+This fruit, like the rest of the plant, is covered in fine, soft hairs.
+Each lobe is a capsule that contains a single seed.
+The seeds are small, oblong, and white to light brown.
+The surface is uneven and covered in little divots.

-The leaves are often marked with a reddish spot in the center, a feature that led to the common name of spotted spurge.
-It is similar to Euphorbia prostrata, but that species has shorter leaves that are more rounded at the tips.
-It may occasionally be confused with Euphorbia serpens but the very short and rounded leaves of E. serpens in combination with the larger (but still inconspicuous) cyathia should remove any potential for confusion.
+Euphorbia maculata is similar to Euphorbia prostrata, but that species has shorter leaves that are more rounded at the tips.
+It may occasionally be confused with Euphorbia serpens but this taxon has very short and rounded leaves and larger (but still inconspicuous) cyathia.

+Distribution and habitat

+Euphorbia maculata is considered native to all of the continental United States according to the United States Department of Agriculture.
+Spotted Spurge has been naturalized in much of the world.
+This includes South America, Australia, Asia, parts of Africa, and throughout Europe.

+Euphorbia maculata is commonly found along roadsides, in the cracks and crevasses of sidewalks, and throughout North America.
+It grows in sunny and arid areas without much shade.
+Spotted spurge grows well in coarse soils, such as sand or gravel, but can also be found growing in compacted soils and areas with poor soil.
+It grows best in conditions in full sun.

+Uses

+Euphorbia maculata is understood throughout most of North America as a weed, however it is used in Asia as a medicinal plant.
+The species possesses triterpenoids that when medicinally applied, have anti-inflammatory and anti-proliferative properties.

+Additionally, the sap can be ingested to act as a laxative or to induce vomiting.
+It can also be used topically to treat sores, lesions, warts, and soreness.